-WALT re-read these books to build up our confidence in word reading, fluency, understanding and enjoyment.
+WALT re-read these books to build up their confidence in word reading, their fluency and their understanding and enjoyment.

 WALT form lower-case and capital letters correctly.
-WALT write short sentences with words with known
+WALT spell words by identifying the sounds and then writing the sound with letter/s.

-WALT write short sentences with words with known letter-sound correspondences using a capital letter and full story.
+WALT write short sentences with words with known letter-sound correspondences using a capital letter and full stop.

-WALT we-read what we have written to check that it makes sense.
+WALT re-read what they have written to check that it makes sense.